Content Ops

 Establishing an efficient repository and functionality for documentation reuse will streamline the code documentation process and improve overall efficiency while eliminating duplicate code documentation.

-4. Automating Documentation Generation and Updates
+4. Automate Generation and Updates

 To maintain current code documentation across channels, implement a continuous integration (CI) pipeline that automatically triggers documentation generation upon code commits.
 This requires configuring your chosen tools for this pipeline to extract documentation directly from code comments, type definitions, and API specifications.